Tonight with Vincent Browne

-Tonight with Vincent Browne (formerly Nightly News with Vincent Browne) was a news analysis, current affairs and politics programme which was broadcast on Ireland's TV3 from 2007 to July 2017.
+Tonight with Vincent Browne (formerly Nightly News with Vincent Browne) is a news analysis, current affairs and politics programme which was broadcast on Ireland's TV3 from 2007 to July 2017.
 Its time on air coincided with the premierships of Brian Cowen and Enda Kenny, bookended by the conclusion of Bertie Ahern's premiership and the initial weeks of Leo Varadkar's.
 The Tonight Show, hosted by Ivan Yates (initially) and Matt Cooper, replaced it in mid-September 2017.

 It was moderated by Vincent Browne — a journalist noted for his rather acerbic style, with The Guardian describing him as "Ireland's Jeremy Paxman".

 Format

 It was broadcast on Monday to Thursday nights, usually from 23:05 to 23:55, though it was occasionally extended during referendums and general elections.
 When Browne was absent, another person presented instead: this was typically one of other presenters, others Ger Colleran, Declan Ganley, Tom McGurk, Mary O'Rourke, Sam Smyth or Ivan Yates.
 When anyone other than Vincent Browne hosted the show, it was simply called Tonight.
 Each year, approaching the Christmas period, Browne gave out political awards to deserving recipients.

 Tonight with Vincent Browne moved to TV3's Sony HD studio but vacated it for two weeks while RTÉ borrowed it to film School Around the Corner, hosted by Ray D'Arcy.